FtheCo2

 + [Int] IPancakePair

-Solidity Finance was founded in 2020 and quickly grew to have one of the most experienced and well-equipped smart contract auditing teams in the industry.
+SourceHat has quickly grown to have one of the most experienced and well-equipped smart contract auditing teams in the industry.
 Our team has conducted 1300+ solidity smart contract audits covering all major project types and protocols, securing a total of over $50 billion U.S. dollars in on-chain value across 1500 projects!.

 Our firm is well-reputed in the community and is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.
 Our team of experienced solidity smart contract auditors performs audits for tokens, NFTs, crowdsales, marketplaces, gambling games, financial protocols, and more!